-- After using formula the result shown below.
+- After using the formula, the result is shown below.

-- Applying Average Formula in cell H2, the result is shown below.
+- Applying the Average Formula in cell H2, the result is shown below.

 - Applying MIN Formula in cell I2, the result is shown below.

-- Applying MAX formula in cell J2, the result is shown below.
+- Applying the MAX formula in cell J2, the result is shown below.

 - Now drag these to get these statistics for all the rows.